Market turbulence or not, North American investors plow into farm tech

 Biological solutions face fewer regulatory hurdles and are more environmentally friendly than chemicals while still yielding crop production benefits, agricultural experts said.

-"This kind of capability is really what we believe is necessary for the future of food production," said Sonya Franklin, director of microbial traits at Monsanto Co (MON.N), the world's largest seed company.
+"This kind of capability is really what we believe is necessary for the future of food production," said Sonya Franklin, director of microbial traits at Monsanto Co, the world's largest seed company.

 Some companies in the sector could see revenue growth of 20 percent per year for five years, said Todd Solow, a partner in Norwest Equity Partners of Minneapolis.